leebilly0/Team-Eagle/README.md

 # Team-Eagle
 Team Eagle Repository

+4-18-16
+-Completed edit and delete buttons for booksAdmin and search book result pages

 4-17-2016 - Poleap
 - Add style sheet to user folder
 - Edit some addNewprogram and edit page.